blaenk/blaenk.github.io/provider/posts/live-editing-with-hakyll.markdown

 * toc

 A while back, a friend was telling me about his Jekyll setup and in passing mentioned how indispensable some "LiveReload" tool was.
 I previously did use Jekyll myself, but I hadn't heard of this LiveReload tool.
-For me, step 3 didn't feel like such a hassle, so having a tool that "only" automatically reloaded the page for me didn't feel entirely beneficial.
+For me, reloading didn't feel like such a hassle, so having a tool that "only" automatically reloaded the page for me didn't feel entirely beneficial.
 For this reason, I assumed that this was **not** what the LiveReload tool did, and instead I assumed it somehow replaced the content (i.e. post body) in-place.
 It turns out I was incorrect in my assumption and ended up implementing what I thought LiveReload did in Hakyll, the static site generator I use written in Haskell.

 # Conception